 - 2 tablespoons minced fresh cilantro

-- 1 small jalapeño pepper, seeded and minced,
+- 1 to 2 small fresh hot chili peppers (jalapeño or serrano), seeded and minced,

-or one 4-ounce can chopped mild green chiles
+use one 4-ounce can chopped mild green chiles)

 - 1 teaspoon chili powder, or to taste